-We are a unique, new opera company and are delighted to welcome you to our very first season.
+We are a unique, new opera company and are delighted to welcome you to our 2023 season.
+Everyone is welcome here!

 We invite you to explore this website and get to know us.
 Of course, we would love for you to join us as a subscriber or single ticket buyer.
 But mostly, we want to connect with you, our community!